-|LEGO pendulum clock|
+|LEGO pendulum clock

 This video shows how the clock works, and shows what some of the parts looked like after running continuously for about one year.
+This video shows the improved escapement that should eliminate the issues shown in the previous video.

 This clock operates similarly to most mechanical pendulum clocks: